 Research Gaps in Environmental Science

 More work is needed in interdisciplinary environmental science to address thick-tailed distributions of environmental catastrophes.
 Such catastrophes are intrinsically human-environmental phenomena, involving physical, biological and social factors.
-Many relevant results come from the literature on management of thick-tailed risks in actuarial science and finance, yet the key ideas are not well known other fields including environmental science.
+Many relevant results come from the literature on management of thick-tailed risks in actuarial science and finance, yet the key ideas are not well known in other fields, including environmental science.

 Univariate extreme events are hard to study because they are rare, and multiple correlated risks are more difficult still.
-Even mild correlated risks are amplified in the tails of multivariate thick-tailed distributions.
+Even mildly correlated risks are amplified in the tails of multivariate thick-tailed distributions.
 Yet measurement and estimation of upper tail dependence is often poorly understood, and mistakes in analysis are quite dangerous in practice (Embrechts et al. 2002).
 In a multivariate thin-tailed distribution, the correlations of the most extreme events are small (Fig. 3A).
 In contrast, the correlations of the most extreme events in a multivariate thick-tailed distribution are large (Fig. 3B).
 In practice this means that multiple extreme events or “multiple whammies” are surprisingly common in multivariate extreme value distributions (Embrechts et al. 2002).
 Strategies for managing thick-tailed environmental risks should plan for the possibility that several extreme events will tend to happen together, as occurred in the Honshu earthquake of 2011.
 Chains of extreme events seem to be more common in our highly connected world and problems of managing them are likely to intensify in the future (Walker et al. 2009).

 Microcorrelations are a different statistical phenomenon that can cause risk management strategies to fail.
-Microcorrelations are true, but small and undetected, correlations in the response of sites to environmental variability such as floods or droughts.
+Microcorrelations are real, but small and undetected, correlations in the response of sites to environmental variability such as floods or droughts.
 When sites are aggregated to regional or continental extents, microcorrelations accumulate to form strongly correlated responses at the larger spatial extent (Cooke and Kousky 2010).
 Fig. 4 shows a simple example.
 An insurance strategy that spread risk among sites would seem safe, because a disaster at one site is not likely to be associated with disasters at multiple sites (Fig. 4A).
 In this context insurance could be monetary insurance, or it could be a conservation strategy such as maintaining a network of refugia for a rare species.
 An insurance strategy that spreads risk among regions of 100 sites must contend with surprisingly high correlations among regions caused by the aggregation of microcorrelations among sites (Fig. 4B).
 Thus a disaster in one region is likely to be accompanied by disasters in other regions at the same time.
 The cost of monetary insurance must therefore be adjusted upward to accommodate the risk of simultaneous disaster in many regions.
 In the case of conservation “insurance”, managers should seek to break up the correlations by including some refugia that are environmentally independent of the others.
 In an increasingly connected world, larger disasters are more likely to co-occur and thereby stress the resources of insurers, managers and governments.